 - Online, interactive, self-paced and self-learning modules.

 - Assignments to test your knowledge and understanding before and after the course.

 - Opportunity to post comments, assignment answers, live chat and blogging etc.

 This course aims at United Nations staff, humanitarian workers, social workers, law enforcement officials, development actors, women activists, research officers, disaster risk managers, gender desk officers and consultants, involved in facilitating integration of non discriminatory behaviour and equality between men and women.

 Statistics from previous courses showed that submission of assignments and receiving online tutoring helped participants to integrate gender in their various activities.
 Certificates can be awarded only to those students who:

-Successful students will receive the GHRLTI Certificate of Participation.
+Successful students will receive the GHRLTI Certification in Gender Perspective in CBDRM.

 The course tuition fee is US$300.
 There is a limited amount of partial scholarships available for this course for applicants from developing countries, based on financial need.

 LOCATION: Online [Web-based]